Written by: Felicity Flores

 He also wrote various studies, including constructing a new language in the Book of Vendergoord (at the age of 8) and The Animate and Inanimate (which covered cosmology and the reversibility of the second law of thermodynamics)

 However, he increasingly became disillusioned with academia and society.
-He withdrew from public life and worked various odd menial jobs as a waiter and a factory worker.
+He withdrew from public life and worked various menial jobs, including as a waiter and a factory worker.

 Willian James Sidis’s life was marked by brilliance and tragedy.
 He died in poverty in 1944 at the age of 46.